 because they provide a second surface if the first becomes dirty or worn.

-The most common filler for high-quality furniture cushions is of solid
+The most common filler for high-quality furniture cushions consists of

-pieces of high-density (at least 1.8 pounds per cubic foot) foam.
-Springs,
+solid pieces of high-density (at least 1.8 pounds per cubic foot) foam.

-down, and synthetic down-like materials also are sometimes used in high-quality
+Springs, down, and synthetic down-like materials also are sometimes used

-pieces.
-Cushions filled with shredded foam dont maintain their shape as
+in high-quality pieces.
+Cushions filled with shredded foam dont maintain

 or similar product to soften edges and improve wear.